beanbaginc/beanbag-docutils/docs/index.rst

       mappings should be used if multiple mappings contained the same reference.
 Useful for having, say, different release notes pages linking to different versions of Python or Django_ documentation.

+:py:mod:`~beanbag_docutils.sphinx.ext.metadata`
+    * Extracts metadata from :rst:dir:`meta` directives into the document's metadata, allowing tools or custom doc rendering platforms to access it.

+    .. versionadded:: 2.2

 :py:mod:`~beanbag_docutils.sphinx.ext.ref_utils`
     * Allows Python and JavaScript references to span multiple lines, in